-Here follows a whole litany of Quine’s thoughts that I have failed to tie into my first post on him here, but am afraid to omit for fear of leaving something important out.
+Here follows a whole litany of Quine’s thoughts that I have failed to tie into my first post on him (here) but am afraid to omit for fear of leaving something important out.
 My philosophically retarded mind can’t even grasp some of them:

-For completeness on Quine, I include the following, edited from here, even though I don’t understand it: Another approach to Quine’s objection to analyticity and synonymy emerges from the modal notion of logical possibility.
+From here: Another approach to Quine’s objection to analyticity and synonymy emerges from the modal notion of logical possibility.
 A traditional Wittgensteinian view of meaning [in his Tractatus] was that each meaningful sentence was associated with a region in the ‘logical space’.
 (I don’t know what ‘modal’ and ‘logical space’ mean.)
 Quine finds the notion of such a space problematic, arguing that there is no distinction between those truths which are universally and confidently believed and those which are necessarily true.
 (But, think I , vainly pretending to understand, the latter are still true by definition, no matter how confident one is of empirical truths in the world.)

 Furthermore, from here: Quine felt that his denial of analytic truth abolished metaphysics.
 (Earlier, it had been Russell and Wittgenstein who abolished metaphysics on the grounds that it didn’t start from knowledge obtained by the senses.)
 Metaphysics is mostly seen as a matter of taking analytic axioms ( i.e. self-evidently true statements), applying deductive logic to them, and coming up with propositions that must therefore be true too.
 But, says Quine, there are no such necessarily, analytically truthful axioms (presumably because he thought that all analytic statements were in fact based on truths in the world).
 So metaphysics falls away.
 This attack on metaphysics by Quine stimulated new kinds of metaphysics that didn’t rely on deductive logicking.
 (But, think I, that latter statement doesn’t deal with the problem that Quine’s disagreement was with axioms themselves.)